How to pay a fine

 If your fine amount is $200 or more, you can choose to pay it off over time as part of a payment plan—by making multiple smaller payments.

-If you have a payment reference number on your fine you can pay your first instalment either online, BPAY or at Australia Post.
+If your fine has a payment reference number, you can pay your first instalment online, by BPAY or at Australia Post.

-The State Penalties Enforcement Registry will then send you a letter telling you when your voluntary instalment plan payments are due.
+After you've set up your payment plan, the State Penalties Enforcement Registry (SPER) will then send you a letter telling you when your voluntary instalment plan payments are due.

 Overdue fines

-If you don’t take action within 28 days of the date on the notice, the notice will be sent to the State Penalties Enforcement Registry who may take enforcement action to recover the amount of the fine from you, including any additional fees incurred from the referral.
+If we have not received payment or you have not taken another action within 28 days of fine issue date, the infringement notice will be sent to the State Penalties Enforcement Registry (SPER) who may take enforcement action to recover the amount from you, including any additional fees incurred from the referral.

-If a notice is referred to State Penalties Enforcement Registry, any demerit points will be allocated to your traffic record effective from the day the offence was committed.
+When an infringement notice is referred to the State Penalties Enforcement Registry (SPER), any demerit points are allocated to your traffic record effective from the day the offence was committed.

 Learn about paying overdue fines.